 However, they did not understand that the covenant was changing; soon the only way anyone could reach Heaven would be through Jesus.

 VERSE 38: "I am telling you what I have seen in the Father's presence, and you do what you have heard from your father."

-Metaphorically, a father was someone whose ways were imitated, and was often a teacher, or spiritual leader.
+Metaphorically, a father was someone who was imitated and was often a teacher or spiritual leader.

 of what He had seen while in the presence of His Father, God.